Vishwajith-Shettigar/NextGen/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
-Please include a summary of the change and what issue is fixed.
+Please include issue number and a summary of the change and what issue is fixed.

 ## Checklist:
 - [ ] My code follows the style guidelines of this project